s-b-repo/rustsploit/README.md

 # R-RouterSploit 🛠️

-A Rust-based proof-of-concept modular exploitation framework inspired by RouterSploit.
+A Rust-based modular exploitation framework inspired by RouterSploit.
 This tool allows for running modules such as exploits, scanners, and credential checkers against embedded devices like routers.

 ![Screenshot](https://github.com/s-b-repo/r-routersploit/raw/main/Screenshot_20250409_010733.png)